jneuhauser/swupdate/doc/source/roadmap.rst

 Flash handler
 -------------

-The flash handler for raw-devices (mainly NOR flashes) does not allow to stream the image and an error is reported if "installed-directly" is set.
+The flash handler for raw-devices (mainly NOR flashes) does not allow one to stream the image and an error is reported if "installed-directly" is set.
 The handler can be extended to stream images.